parse-community/node-apn/README.md

 Help with preparing the key and certificate files for connection can be found in the [wiki][certificateWiki]

+> [!WARNING]
-⚠️ You should only create one `Provider` per-process for each certificate/key pair you have.
+> You should only create one `Provider` per-process for each certificate/key pair you have.
 You do not need to create a new `Provider` for each notification.
 If you are only sending notifications to one app, there is no need for more than one `Provider`.
+>

-If you are constantly creating `Provider` instances in your app, make sure to call `Provider.shutdown()` when you are done with each provider to release its resources and memory.
+> If you are constantly creating `Provider` instances in your app, make sure to call `Provider.shutdown()` when you are done with each provider to release its resources and memory.

 ### Connecting through an HTTP proxy